ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Injectors/linked-query-param.md

 These will work the same as using them on the `navigate()` method of the Router.

+You can either provide the navigation extras in the options param in the `linkedQueryParam` function, or you can use the `provideLinkedQueryParamConfig` function to provide the navigation extras either in a component (recommended) or globally.

 - `queryParamsHandling`

 You can specify how to handle query parameters when updating the URL.